top of page

 Maslow's (1943) Hierarchy of Needs intersected with intergenerational stepped achievement

-As I read more widely and listened more deeply, a pattern became impossible to ignore: the psychological theories I had been trained in were never designed with people like us in mind.
-They were built on Western assumptions about the self shaped by individualism, stability, and linear personal growth.
+Over time, though the work of Asian philosophers, theorists and clinicians, my own clinical practice and the voices of my Asian Australian clients, I began to reconsider the therapeutic models I had taken at face value.
+What became impossible to ignore was this: the psychological theories and therapies I trained in were never designed with people like us in mind.
+They were built on Western assumptions about the self, often shaped by individualism, stability, and linear personal growth.

 These are the core emotional needs as presented by Jeffrey Young, Janet Klosko and Marjorie Weishaar in Schema therapy: a practitioner's guide.
 During the time of writing, there is more empirical research to suggest that core emotional needs can be further expanded/refined - see George Lockwood's, Poul Perris' works.